-- ✓ If you suspect a scam, hang up. - ✓ If you are concerned about your accounts or information after the call: - > Call the local branch of your bank, credit union, or financial organization. - > Call the government agency or company directly by looking up their phone number.
+- ✓ If you suspect a scam, hang up or delete the email / text. - ✓ If you are concerned about your accounts or information after the call: - > Call the local branch of your bank, credit union, or financial organization. - > Call the government agency or company directly by looking up their phone number.